The JAC has released its latest set of official statistics for 12 exercises completed between April and September 2014.

 Numbers now available for the Designated Civil Judge and Designated Family Judge; and Fee-paid Appointed Person Exercises

-The JAC's Chairman (Chris Stephens) and Chief Executive (Nigel Reader) attended a judicial diversity event, 'Judge for Yourself', on 22 November 2012.
+The JAC's Chairman (Christopher Stephens) and Chief Executive (Nigel Reeder) attended a judicial diversity event, 'Judge for Yourself', on 22 November 2012.

 For further information and to apply online please visit www.nijac.gov.uk.
 Closing date is noon, Monday 10 December 2012

 Expressions of interest are sought from serving circuit judges and Recorders to sit in the High Court to meet business requirements.

-An exercise to select up to nine new Justices for the Court of Appeal will be launched 19 November.
+An exercise to select up to nine new Justices for the Court of Appeal will be launched on 19 November.
 Sections 76-84 of the Constitutional Reform Act set out the process to be followed for the appointment of Lords Justices of Appeal.

 Nine roles are available in the Queen's Bench Division of the High Court and two in the Family Division.